Preston Tucker (baseball)

-Preston Michael Tucker (born July 6, 1990) is an American professional baseball outfielder in the San Diego Padres organization.
-He previously played in Major League Baseball (MLB) for the Houston Astros, Cincinnati Reds and the Atlanta Braves and in the KBO League for the Kia Tigers.
+Preston Michael Tucker (born July 6, 1990) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Houston Astros, Cincinnati Reds, and Atlanta Braves, and in the KBO League for the Kia Tigers.
 He stands 6 ft 0 in tall, and weighs 210 lb.

 Amateur career

 Tucker attended Henry B. Plant High School in Tampa, Florida.
 He enrolled at the University of Florida and played college baseball for the Florida Gators baseball team from 2009 to 2012.
 As a freshman, he was the National Collegiate Baseball Writers Association Freshman Hitter of the Year and the Southeastern Conference Co-Freshman of the Year.
 In 2010, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 He set school records for most hits with 341, runs batted in (RBIs) with 258 and at-bats with 1,035.
 He finished second in school history with 57 home runs and batted .329.
 Tucker was drafted by the Colorado Rockies in the 16th round of the 2011 Major League Baseball draft, but did not sign and returned to Florida.